-- (1) See "Risk Factors Risks Related to the Power Infrastructure Facilities Power Purchase Agreements". - In March 2014, Cardinal LP entered into a new 20-year non-utility generator contract with the OPA (now the IESO) that commenced January 1, 2015 (see "Narrative Description of the Business Power Infrastructure Gas Cogeneration Cardinal Cogen Facility Cardinal Power Purchase Agreements"). - One of the 1.5 MW wind turbines located at the Erie Shores Wind Farm is not owned by ESWFLP (see "Narrative Description of the Business Power Infrastructure Wind Erie Shores Wind Farm Overview"). - (4) The Saint-Philémon Wind Facility entered commercial operation in January 2015. - The Skyway 8 Wind Facility entered commercial operation in August 2014. - On February 12, 2015, Confederation Power Inc., an indirect wholly-owned subsidiary of the Corporation, entered into an agreement for the sale of the Higgins Mountain Wind Facility, the Springhill Wind Facility and the Digby Neck Wind Facility to a third party.
-The transaction is expected to close in the first half of 2015. - (7) The Dryden Hydro Facility consists of the Wainwright, Eagle River and McKenzie Falls hydro power generating stations. - On March 2, 2015, and effective as of January 1, 2015, Millar Western and WPLP entered into a new wood waste supply agreement for the Whitecourt Biomass Facility which includes sharing mechanisms regarding the price received for electricity sold by the facility (see "Narrative Description of the Business Power Infrastructure Biomass Whitecourt Biomass Facility Wood Waste Supply Arrangements"). - (9) The Corporation's investment in the Chapais Biomass Facility consists of approximately \$1.4 million of the CHESEC Tranche A Senior Debt, as well as a 31.3% interest in one of the two outstanding classes of preferred shares of CHEL (see "Narrative Description of the Business Power Infrastructure Biomass Chapais Biomass Facility Corporation's Investment"). - The Corporation's net capacity ownership interest reflects its indirect economic investment in the Chapais Biomass Facility. - Approximately net 455 MW after excluding the Higgins Mountain Wind Facility, the Springhill Wind Facility and the Digby Neck Wind Facility.
-See "General Development of the Business Recent Developments".
+(1) See "Risk Factors - Risks Related to the Power Infrastructure Facilities - Power Purchase Agreements".

+- One of the 1.5 MW wind turbines located at the Erie Shores Wind Farm is not owned by ESWFLP (see "Narrative Description of the Business Power Infrastructure Wind Erie Shores Wind Farm Overview"). - The Goulais Wind Facility entered commercial operation in May 2015. - The Grey Highlands ZEP Wind Facility entered commercial operation in February 2016. - The Skyway 8 Wind Facility entered commercial operation in August 2014. - (6) The Saint-Philémon Wind Facility entered commercial operation in January 2015. - The Dryden Hydro Facility consists of the Wainwright, Eagle River and McKenzie Falls hydro power generating stations. - On March 2, 2015, and effective as of January 1, 2015, Millar Western and WPLP entered into a new wood waste supply agreement for the Whitecourt Biomass Facility which includes sharing mechanisms regarding the price received for electricity sold by the facility (see "Narrative Description of the Business Power Infrastructure Biomass Whitecourt Biomass Facility Wood Waste Supply Arrangements"). - (9) The Corporation's investment in the Chapais Biomass Facility consists of a 31.3% interest in one of the two outstanding classes of preferred shares of CHEL.
+The CHESEC Tranche A debt was fully repaid by its maturity date on December 1, 2015 (see "Narrative Description of the Business Power Infrastructure Biomass Chapais Biomass Facility Corporation's Investment"). - The Corporation's net capacity ownership interest reflects its indirect economic investment in the Chapais Biomass Facility.